intel/AALSDK/valapps/readme.md

 3. Build the valapps binaries and install

 ### Dependency Resolution (bootstrapping)
-Dependencies can and should be used from packages (git clones, comressed files like tar.gz or .zip files, deb/rpm files, etc.).
+Dependencies can and should be used from packages (git clones, compressed files like tar.gz or .zip files, deb/rpm files, etc.).
 Dependency resolution involves several steps:

 1. Fetching (or downloading)